 - External funding: For M-cubed to reach its full potential, the initiative seeks external funds through grants and donations.
 An early success achieved by M-cubed was an award from Milwaukee Succeeds’ Funders Collaborative ($25,000) for a Summer Math Prep Program focused on reducing the need for math remediation for MPS students entering MATC and UWM in Fall 2016.
 Additional philanthropic requests are in process.

 M-cubed is already in process.
-Following agreement of the M-cubed concept by the Executive Sponsors (Dr. Driver, Dr. Martin and Dr. Mone), planning began in summer 2015.
+Following agreement of the M-cubed concept by the Executive Sponsors (Former MPS Superintendent Dr. Driver; Dr. Martin, MATC; and Dr. Mone, UWM), planning began in summer 2015.
 In 2016, M-cubed cross-institution teams identified strategies, established metrics and requested funds to support fall 2016 implementation.
 M-cubed efforts are revised annually and will continue over multiple years.